dpark3542/GraphIsomorphism/README.md

 ## Graph Format
 Graphs can be read using `GraphParser.parseGraph`.
 Currently two formats are accepted:
-- Adjacency list format.
-The first line should be two integers `n m` where n is the number of vertices and m is the number of edges.
+- Adjacency list format: The first line should be two integers `n m` where n is the number of vertices and m is the number of edges.
 The next m lines should be two integers `u v` which are 0-indexed vertices of an edge.
-- Adjacency matrix format.
-The first line should be a single integer `n` where n is the number of vertices.
+- Adjacency matrix format: The first line should be a single integer `n` where n is the number of vertices.
 The next n lines should contain n 0's and 1's with spaces in between representing the adjacency matrix.

 Graphs can also be generated using methods from `GraphGenerator`.